-1) A Qualifying Medical Condition – the patient must have a diagnosis of at least one of the following medical conditions, or suffer from a medical condition of the same kind or class as one of these conditions:
+1) A Qualifying Medical Condition – the patient must have a diagnosis of at least one of the following medical conditions, or suffer from a medical condition of the same kind or class as or comparable to one of the following conditions:

-2) Medical Conditions of the Same Kind or Class – we understand this to mean any debilitating condition a patient is suffering from that is similar to those found in the conditions listed above.
+2) Medical Conditions of the Same Kind or Class as (or Comparable to) – we understand this to mean any debilitating condition a patient is suffering from that is similar to those found in the conditions listed above.

 For example, if all other eligibility criteria are satisfied, Dr. Berger believes it appropriate to consider ordering medical cannabis for a patient suffering from symptoms similar to those exhibited in Post Traumatic Stress Disorder (PTSD), such as debilitating anxiety, panic, depression, violent tendencies, or insomnia.
 Likewise, Dr. Berger would consider medical cannabis as a treatment option if a patient suffers from a similar chronic debilitating symptom commonly seen in Multiple Sclerosis patients, or has another debilitating autoimmune or inflammatory condition.
 Additionally, similar to how people with ALS and Parkinson’s may experience difficulty speaking and comprehending, people with autism and related disorders also commonly suffer a debilitating limited ability to communicate.

 Please contact us if a patient is suffering from other debilitating symptoms so we can further evaluate and confirm whether this would qualify the patient.